wapsol/re-cloud/stacks.md

 #### Eclipse Kapua

-A central data-management platform on your private cloud supporting a variety of communication protocols, and a user-friendly browser based user-interface.

-> Eclipse Kapua™ is a modular integration platform for IoT devices and smart sensors that aims at bridging Operation Technology with Information Technology
+Eclipse Kapua™ is a modular integration platform for IoT devices and smart sensors that aims at bridging Operation Technology with Information Technology.

 #### Eclipse Kura

-A gateway-level intermediatory software between your IoT devices and central Kapua.
+A gateway-level intermediatory edge framework between your IoT devices and central Kapua.

+Eclipse Kura is an edge framework designed to simplify the development, deployment, and management of IoT applications.
+It provides a robust and flexible environment for building IoT solutions that require edge computing capabilities, device management, and seamless cloud integration.

 ### SaaS and Software

-x
+- React.js
+- Python, PHP and Ruby

-### Data Management Stack
+### Data Engineering Stack

 - Cloudquery